fahdi/connect4/README.md

 Browse [test/index.html](test/index.html) to run all unit tests.

-###### Inetresting find while testing
+###### Note

 > ECMAScript 6 has excellent support in all latest browsers including Chrome, Firefox and Opera but surprisingly doesn't work without being transpiled in ECMAScript 5.
 That is the only reason I have used transpiled versions in the html and Jasmine tests.
 The original source code is in respective files though.

-# Make changes in project
+# Try it

 * Install npm packages via `npm install`
-* Install bower packages via `bower install`
 * Setup file watchers for compass, jade and optionally babel if you want Javascript transpiling into ECMAScript 6.
-* Update respective files and they should be able to compile the required files.
-I could improve it just by placing all of these into a grunt task and using one watch task for each of them and one publish task for a complete package ( but only if it were a production level project that needed continuous integration)
+* Update respective files and they should be able to compile/ transpile the required files.
+You could improve it just by placing all of these into a grunt task and using one watch task for each of them and one publish task for a complete package.
+If you do, please create a PR :)

 # Possible Improvements